 Sleep starts (hypnic jerks) are sudden, brief jerks that occur when a person is falling asleep.35 They are often associated with a subjective feeling of falling, a sensory flash, or a sleep-onset dream.36 Between 60 and 70 percent of the public experiences sleep starts.37

-Although simple sleep starts are benign, there are more complex motor behaviors that may be misinterpreted as “sleep starts,” which might be symptomatic of a more serious condition, such as restless legs syndrome (RLS).38 Thus, the importance of recognizing simple sleep starts is primarily in distinguishing them from other conditions that may require further evaluation or treatment.
+Although simple sleep starts are benign, there are more complex motor behaviors that may be associated with, or misinterpreted as, “sleep starts” which might be symptomatic of a more serious condition, such as restless legs syndrome (RLS).38 Thus, the importance of recognizing simple sleep starts is primarily in distinguishing them from other conditions that may require further evaluation or treatment.

 The etiology of sleep starts is not understood, but they can be precipitated by an increase in caffeine intake or intense physical activity just before bedtime.